jonnyburch/jonnyburch.com/_posts/2020-04-29-two-years-of-progressing.md

 <br>
 <br>

-_Dear diary, it's been a while.
-I feel like I always say that when I write in you._

 I can't sleep.
 It's 1:21am and I feel jittery with adrenaline.
 Had to get up and do something.

 Today I turned on our new marketing website for [progressionapp.com](https://progressionapp.com).
 It was the culmination of a couple of weeks of intense work which really signal the start of Progression's journey in the world.
 We've been hiding behind a waitlist for a long time.
 Too long really.